openappsec/openappsec/build_system/charts/open-appsec-kong/README.md

 #### Certificates

+> This example shows how to use Kong Hybrid mode with `cluster_mtls: shared`.
+> For an example of `cluster_mtls: pki` see the [hybrid-cert-manager example](https://github.com/Kong/charts/blob/main/charts/kong/example-values/hybrid-cert-manager/)

 Hybrid mode uses TLS to secure the CP/DP node communication channel, and requires certificates for it.
 You can generate these either using `kong hybrid gen_cert` on a local Kong installation or using OpenSSL: